+Risk management operates at all levels throughout InfraRed, across business areas, geographies and professional functions.
 Underpinning these arrangements is the principle of individual responsibility and accountability across InfraRed's business, supported by guidance and training as required.
-This is subject to independent challenge and oversight by the Governance, Risk & Compliance function, and the ROC.

 Additional risk controls are in place at the level of the investment funds in respect of which IRCP acts as investment manager, controlling and monitoring the risks specific to those funds.
 The relevant risk registers are reviewed quarterly and InfraRed's Governance, Risk & Compliance function monitors these tools to ensure they remain up to date and appropriate.